 Amit can’t afford to pay the advisors at this stage, but for now both are happy to give time and advice for free.
 They’re keen to see Amit’s work succeed, and they know Amit’s skills may be useful to them in future.
 In time, he may be able to repay them in kind.

 If you’re the only director of your business, you’re officially the board.
 But for structured governance, you need more than just you.
-When we talk about a board of directors, we mean a board made up of a number of people.

 The role of a board of directors is to help make decisions that affect the business and ensure its success.
 A board also helps keep the business financially on track and minimises the chance of insolvency (being unable to pay debts).
 This means a board has major responsibilities and legal and ethical obligations, as does each individual director.

 A board of directors is: